 Using React Native for hybrid apps makes it a bit complicated for the app developers to run smoothly through the architect, library, and native components.
 Flutter, on the other hand, makes it easy for the developers to reuse existing code.
 The C++ engine also backs the language, and that gives it bounty points.

-The feature is shared by both platforms, and if you don't know about this, it is the feature that saves the developer from recoiling the app by using the same command again and again.
+The Hot Reload is available on both the platforms, and if you don't know about this, it is the feature that saves the developer from recoiling the app by using the same command again and again.
 The Hot Reload automatically recompile the app where changes made to file, or you connect a new gadget.
 Besides, the feature also helps the developer by preserving the last state of the app.
-Hence, both React Native and Flutter offers the feature to make things easier for the developers.
+Hence, both React Native and Flutter offer the feature to make things easier for the developers.

 Google has the upper hand in documentation as it is known how to precisely provide the documentation in the most convenient way for the developers to use Flutter.
 On the other to learn the React Native one has depended on the external development kit and you have to find the documentation for each one.

 Flutter: The process of tooling along with documentation is an extended one.
 And when it comes to documentation, Flutter makes it easier to go through the procedure.
 It further makes it easier for the developers to use the same when documenting their application.
 So, there is no doubt about Flutter being an impressive choice against its counterpart.